 \subsubsection{\textbf{Effect of different number of encoding layers}}

-Figure~\ref{fig:layer} shows the performance comparison with respect to different numbers of encoding layers in the sensor encoder.
-As observed, a smaller number of encoding layers (e.g., 2 layers) results in insufficient representation, while a larger number (e.g., 6 layers) increases model complexity.
-We selected 3 encoding layers as it strikes a balance, delivering good performance without significantly increasing model complexity.
+Fig.~\ref{fig:layer} shows the performance comparison with respect to different numbers of encoding layers in the sensor encoder.
+As observed, a smaller number of encoding layers (e.g., 2 layers) results in insufficient representation, whereas a larger number (e.g., 6 layers) increases model complexity.
+We select 3 encoding layers as they strike a balance, delivering good performance without significantly increasing model complexity.